muscularbird/best_projects/README.md

 ## dev_finder

-- A personnal project to learn React in the small break between the projects of epitech.
+- A personnal project to learn React in the small breaks between the projects of epitech.
 It is using a personnal API and then display it.

 ### Usage